msande231/msande231.github.io/assignment3.markdown

 Open the `API TABULATE QUERY` url and save the resulting `.json` file.
 You will need to construct the mapping between the data labels in the `.json` file and the original categories you selected from the MDAT interface.
 This can be done manually (if you find an automated way to retrieve this mapping, let us know and we'll update this assignment).
 Load the census counts

-**Step 5: Post-stratification Step 2** Finally, use your fitted models to estimate attitudes for each combination of sex, age, race, and education, and then weight the cell-level estimates by the number of U.S. adults in each cell you collected in Step 4 to generate population-level estimates.
+**Step 5: Post-stratification II** Finally, use your fitted models to estimate attitudes for each combination of sex, age, race, and education, and then weight the cell-level estimates by the number of U.S. adults in each cell you collected in Step 4 to generate population-level estimates.
 (Note: you can use the `sklearn.linear_model.LogisticRegression.predict_proba` function to generate cell-level estimates from your model.)
 Include your code for this in `survey-poststrat.py`.
 Hint: you might consider using [itertools](https://docs.python.org/3/library/itertools.html) to generate the possible cells as part of this task.

 ## Part II.